Helen Rattner BSc. MBACP LSECH

 Certificate in Couple Counselling.

-I have worked for Chichester Counselling Services and the Horsham and Crawley Counselling Group.
+I worked for Chichester Counselling Services for 5 years.

-I am also a bereavement counsellor for Cruse.
+I am also a bereavement counsellor and supervisor for Cruse.

 Areas of counselling I deal with